Go to College in England: The Ultimate Beginner’s Guide

 Students should also consider the differences in educational norms.

-• In England, university students find low grades and high-stakes testing and papers more normal than in the U.S., where coursework includes multiple assignments throughout the semester.
+• In England, university students find high-stakes testing and a single large paper more normal than in the U.S., where coursework includes multiple assignments throughout the semester.

 • Students in the U.K. expect low grades, making it hard to transition back and forth between U.S. and British systems for undergraduate and graduate study.
 British students often say their best papers are lauded with no mistakes, and then given a soul-crushing 70% score.